Police: Boy shoots 2 administrators at Denver high school - KESQ

 She repeated Biden’s called for stricter gun laws, including bans on assault-style weapons and high-capacity magazines, and for Congress to “do something” on gun control.

-Associated Press reporters Sarah Brumfield in Silver Spring, Maryland, Matthew Brown in Billings, Mont. and Jesse Bedayn in Denver contributed.
+Associated Press reporters Sarah Brumfield in Silver Spring, Maryland and Matthew Brown in Billings, Mont. contributed.

 Bedayn is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.